mike-barber/csharp-priority-scheduling-tools/README.md

 You're free to use these any way you'd like, including negative numbers.
 However, a new queue is created for each new class, and is included in the scan for the most prioritised item, so having more than a few will lead to performance issues.

+## Compute bound

+These tools are specifically designed for compute-bound workloads, especially given the explicit concurrency limits they implement.
+Do not use them for IO-bound workloads -- you'll cause an artificial bottleneck.

 ## `GatedScheduler`

 The `GatedScheduler` allows you to run up to `N` concurrent tasks with as many priorities as required.